Itera/spring/README.md

 Things to remember:

 * Missing annotation on a @Component or @Service or similar?
-* Missing configuration or autoconfiguration?
+* Missing configuration or auto configuration?
 * Search by type (interface) or name can give more than one hit - can you use @Qualifier?
 * Component scanning also scans dependencies (if the package name is correct)
   * did you get more than you bargained for?